-Your medical coverage is effective on your first day of employment.
+Your medical coverage is effective retroactively to your first day of employment, provided you enroll within the 31-day period.
 Coverage for your dependents generally begins at the same time as your coverage, or as soon as the dependent becomes eligible and his/her verification documents are confirmed (see Eligible Dependents earlier in this section for more information).